Our Case for Action (2017)

 - Implement the Paris Agreement.

-To power 9 billion people sharing one planet – in harmony in and between ourselves- with energy that is sustainable, affordable and available.
+How are we to share One planet – in harmony in and between ourselves and with Nature- with energy, food, lifestyles and commodities that are sustainable, affordable and available.
 For generations to come.

 The Paris Agreement